sumitaccess007/germany-driving-license/Lesson_By_Lesson_Imp_Notes.md

 ### Andere Teilnehmer im Straßenverkehr (Other participants in road traffic)
 1. If a public bus or school bus has its hazard lights on and is still moving, you must not overtake it.
 2. You may pass the stationary bus at walking speed provided you are sure that passengers are not endangered.
+3. When the hazard warning lights of a bus are switched on at a bus stop, all vehicles in both directions must pass the bus at walking speed.

 <br><br>